 Students focusing on autonomous systems learn programming, hardware, and security for use in complex networks or collections of networks.
 Autonomous systems increasingly run our workplaces, vehicles, and even our homes.

 Big Data Analytics

-Students in BDA learn to collect, manage and optimize large-scale structured and unstructured data sets to facilitate information and decision-making.
-Students in BDA develop a strong foundation in essential programming skills, quantitative analysis, and hardware and software solutions for facilitating effective use of big data.
+Students in Big Data Analytics learn to collect, manage and optimize large-scale structured and unstructured data sets to facilitate information and decision-making.
+Students in Big Data Analytic develop a strong foundation in essential programming skills, quantitative analysis, and hardware and software solutions for facilitating effective use of big data.

 Game Development and Simulation